kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/vars.md

 ## `firstDefinedEval` First defined evaluation

-First defined evaluate at runtime a handlebars expression based on the whole context or throw exception if no variables are defined.
+First defined evaluates a handlebars expression at runtime based on the whole context or throws an exception if no variables are defined.

 Mostly useful for [Lookup in current childs tasks tree](/docs/developer-guide/variables/#lookup-in-current-childs-tasks-tree) and dynamic tasks.